parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 REQUIRES LATEST SUPERSU INSTALLED FIRST http://download.chainfire.eu/supersu-stable Miracast will freeze the tablet on disconnection unless you disconnect from the TV/dongle side.
 This is a common Tegra issue.
+The optimizations to the ART runtime do not work when Xposed is installed, and you will see reduced performance!

 Recommended Kernel:
 ===================